Pabst Mansion#4 in Best Things To Do in Milwaukee

-You'll find the mansion along West Wisconsin Avenue and nearby Marquette University.
-Open daily, the house opens from 10 a.m. to 5 p.m.
-Monday through Saturday, and from noon to 5 p.m. on Sunday.
-Admission is usually about $9 for adults; $8 for seniors and students; $5 for kids ages six through 17.
-For more information, visit the website.
+To find Pabst Mansion, make your way to Wisconsin Avenue near Milwaukee's Marquette University.
+Open daily, the house can be toured from 10 a.m. to 3 p.m.
+Monday through Saturday and from noon to 3 p.m. on Sundays.
+Admission costs $14 for adults, $12 for seniors, students and military, and $8 for kids ages 6 through 15 (free for children younger than 6).
+For more information, visit the mansion's official website.